Dee Kosh

-Darryl Ian Koshy (born 2 November 1988), better known by his stage name Dee Kosh, is a Filipino-born Singaporean former YouTuber, radio and internet personality, actor and singer, who has been convicted on sex offender charges.
+Darryl Ian Koshy (born 2 November 1988), better known by his stage name Dee Kosh, is a Filipino-born Singaporean convicted sex offender, former YouTuber, radio and internet personality, actor and singer.

 Early life

-Darryl Ian Koshy was born and raised in the Philippines to Singaporean parents, more specifically, a Chinese mother and an Indian father.
+Darryl Ian Koshy was born and raised in the Philippines to Singaporean parents, a Chinese mother and an Indian father.

 Career

 In early 2012, Koshy auditioned to host "The Rude Awakening" on 987FM with Rosalyn Lee; the station hired him as the host of "Say It With Music" instead.
 In April 2013, he started hosting the weeknight "The Double D Show" on 987FM with Divian Nair.
 In 2014, Koshy left Mediacorp to join Power 98, a radio station run by SAFRA Radio, hosting the evening time belt.

 In late 2014, Koshy and Nair produced a web series on "the most random of topics", titled The Drive.
 Koshy contributed vocals to the COVID-19 pandemic-themed multilingual song "Stay Home", which was released in April 2020.